Scalious/ScalBotPublic/readme.txt

 Member Role ID
 Super Member Role ID
-Leveling Channel ID (the channels members can earn points to become Member/Super Member) Guild ID (this is your discord server)
+Leveling Channel ID (the channels members can earn points to become Member/Super Member)
+    Currently the 2nd learning channel is setup to be the test Channel Guild ID (this is your discord server)
 Admin Role ID
 Rules Channel ID (the channel you wish to host your rules accept/decline message)